- MPH - Epidemiology and Biostatistics, The Johns Hopkins University School of Public Health

 Dr. Srinivas is the program officer for the Metabolomics and Clinical Assays Center for the Nutrition for Precision Health, powered by All of Us Research Program which focuses on generating targeted and non-targeted metabolite profiles and performing clinical assays from blood, urine, and stool biospecimens.

 Before joining EGRP, Dr. Srinivas was the acting branch chief for the Epidemiology Branch in the Division of Cardiovascular Sciences at the National Heart, Lung, and Blood Institute (NHLBI).
 He previously served as the group leader for the Genetic Epidemiology Group and deputy branch chief for the Epidemiology Branch after working as a health science administrator in NHLBI’s Epidemiology and Atherosclerosis Branches.

 Dr. Srinivas has extensive experience bridging mechanistic studies with observational studies.
 He led NHLBI’s Trans-Omics for Precision Medicine (TOPMed) Initiative, which aims to improve scientific understanding that underlie heart, lung, blood and sleep disorders and provide tailored treatments.

-Dr. Srinivas first came to NIH as a Cancer Prevention Fellow and trained in the Cancer Biomarkers Research Group within the Division of Cancer Prevention.
-Prior to coming to NIH, he was an Assistant Professor in the Department of Internal Medicine at Wayne State University School of Medicine.
+Dr. Srinivas first came to NIH as a Cancer Prevention Fellowship Program fellow and trained in the Cancer Biomarkers Research Group within the Division of Cancer Prevention.
+Prior to coming to NIH, he was an assistant professor in the Department of Internal Medicine at Wayne State University School of Medicine.
 He ran a lab investigating molecular links between type 2 diabetes and atherosclerosis.

 See a list of articles published by Dr. Srinivas in PubMed.